The Medieval Institute, located on the seventh floor of the Hesburgh Library, welcomes scholars and researchers from around the world.

 Resources for Your Visit

-The Notre Dame Office of Public Affairs and Communications hosts find.nd.edu, a resources page with information about travel, housing, dining, and other visitors' needs in Notre Dame and South Bend
+- Find.nd.edu, a resource page from the Notre Dame Office of Public Affairs and Communications hosts with information about travel, housing, dining, and other visitors' needs in Notre Dame and South Bend

 For Postdoctoral Scholars and External Fellows